Cray-HPE/docs-csm/operations/CSM_product_management/Manage_a_Configuration_with_CFS.md

 The public key is injected as a trusted source as an authorized_key for managed environments automatically, even if the private half is never used.
-If this is not desirable, the role `trust-csm-public-keys` can be removed from the `site.yml` top level play for the compute nodes (COS product) or UANs (UAN product).
+If this is not desirable, the role `trust-csm-public-keys` can be removed from the `site.yml` top-level play for the compute nodes (COS product) or UANs (UAN product).

 Under no circumstances should the `passwordless-ssh` Ansible role be run against an image that is to be registered into IMS/S3 during image customization.
 Doing so would allow access to private credentials